Dehydrating Tomatoes and Tomato Powder

 Which Tomatoes Are Best To Use?

 Any tomato will work but try and use only Non-GMO varieties.
-The more we purchase good seeds that are Heirloom Seeds the better off we will be.
+The more we purchase good seeds that are Heirloom Seeds the better off we’ll be.
 We can save seeds and replant them as needed.
 This is where I buy all of my garden seeds: SeedsNow

 What Are The Easiest Tomatoes To Grow?

-If you are a beginner gardener, you may want to select cherry tomatoes.
+If you’re a beginner gardener, you may want to select cherry tomatoes.
 They are very easy to grow and produce a large harvest.
 Here are some tips on growing tomatoes.
+We’ve had good production with all the tomato varieties, big and small.
+We enjoy BLT sandwiches, so tomatoes are included in each year’s planting cycle.

 What Is The Shelf Life?

-As a Master Canner – Preserver I can safely save it so it will be good for one year.
+As a Master Canner – Preserver I can safely say the dehydrated tomatoes and the powder will be good for one year if stored properly.
 Please keep the tomato powder in airtight containers.
+We all hope the foods in storage last a long time, so plan on putting them in a cool, dry, and dark location whenever possible.

 Are Tomatoes Healthy?